Najmin738584/Data-Modeling-with-ApacheCassandra/README.md

 ### ETL Process

 Extract Step
-- Data is extracted from 2 set of files which are of JSON file format - event data
+- Data is extracted from csv file format - event data

 Transform Step
 - There is no special transformation logic done for this process.
 The data retrieved from Source files are passed as it is to target tables.